shantanu1109/Telecom-Customer-Churn-Analysis-Power-BI/README.md

 # Telecom Customer Churn-Analysis - Power BI

+## Background
+Customers in the telecom industry are hard-earned, and like the Retention Manager from our telecom Client, no brand wants to lose them.
+A few weeks after presenting the [Telecom Customer Churn Analysis - Power-BI](https://github.com/shantanu1109/Telecom-Customer-Churn-Analysis-Power-BI) dashboard to the management, the Retention Manager from the telecom reached out directly to Shantanu.
+He was impressed by the work and asked for a dashboard about customer retention.

+In addition, to better understand the data, the telecom Retention Manager has scheduled a meeting with the engagement partner at PwC to cover these points:

+Customers in the telecom industry are hard-earned: we don’t want to lose them The retention department is here to get customers back in case of termination Currently, we get in touch after they have terminated the contract, but this is reactionary: it would be better to know in advance who is at risk
+We  have done customer analysis with Excel: it has always ended in a dead-end We would like to know more about our customers: visualised clearly so that it’s self-explanatory for our management The Retentions Manager has provided some information in the resources.

 This project, part of PwC's virtual case experience program, aimed to develop a dashboard highlighting crucial customer-retention metrics and conduct an analysis to identify key factors influencing customer churn.

 ### Overview: